-NAMA expects to achieve its social housing delivery target of 2,000 units by end-2015.
+NAMA achieved its social housing delivery target of 2,000 units by end-2015, delivering 2,001 social housing units in the period.

 We trust the Quarterly Report and Accounts meet the requirements of Section 55 of the Act and any specific direction or guidelines issued by you as Minister for Finance.
 If you have any queries in this regard please do not hesitate to contact us.